• About

 This post may contain affiliate links, please see our privacy policy for details.

-Last updated on September 7th, 2025
+Last updated on April 4th, 2026

 There’s something truly magical about the combination of warmer weather, longer summer evenings and those crispy, charred edges and smoky flavours that are the hallmarks of summer barbecues.
 By June in Manitoba, temperatures start to reach levels where the grill becomes an extension of my kitchen.
 Grilling is one of my favourite ways to prepare a meal in very little time.
 It’s low-prep with a lot less clean up, all when you’d really rather be outside, far from your oven.

-Today I’m sharing my tips, must-dos and grilling essentials to help you master the grill and make the most of the summer months.
+Today I’m sharing my best tips, must-dos and grilling essentials to help you master the grill and make the most of the summer months.
 While I love cooking over an open flame, I am truly happiest when cooking with a gas grill.
 So much more than just turning a knob, I’ve found that it gives me far more control over timing and temperature, whether it be for grilling, roasting or even baking.

 My go-to grilling rules